Adolescent and Young Adult Lymphoma

 - Management of a diagnosis and treatment plan

 - Identification of the most appropriate healthcare team who understands the unique needs of AYAs

 - The evolution of relationships with family members and peers

 - The transition to and from school and work environments

 Educational Programs and Services

 A longstanding priority for the Foundation is to educate patients, caregivers and health care providers about the unique needs of those individuals who receive a lymphoma diagnosis.
 This effort can be complicated for the AYA population, who may receive a delayed diagnosis and be unfamiliar with the health care system.
-To address these challenges, the Foundation’s toolkit can assist AYA lymphoma patients navigate their diagnosis, plan for treatment and transition to long-term survivorship.
-To request a free toolkit, contact the LRF Helpline at (800) 500-9976 or email@example.com.
+To address these challenges, the Foundation has created tailored information and resources to help AYA lymphoma patients navigate their diagnosis, plan for treatment and transition to long-term survivorship.
+To request free resources, contact the LRF Helpline at (800) 500-9976 or firstname.lastname@example.org.

 LRF has, and will continue to, prioritize and contribute to the body of evidence on the treatment of AYA lymphoma patients with the Foundation’s correlative clinical/translational grant to study AYA lymphomas.
 The goal of the grant program is to fund adjunct studies to complement and synergize with ongoing lymphoma clinical trials within the National Cancer Institute (NCI) Cancer Cooperative Groups.
 Click here to learn more about LRF’s AYA Grant program.